mariekekortsmit/ToDoList/README.md

     }
     ```
     it wraps the list transformation inside a `Task.Run`, meaning it is executed on a seperate thread from the thread pool.
 By using this approach it offloads the processing to a background thread which can be beneficial if the transformation itself takes a considerable amount of time.
 By offloading to a background thread, it keeps the calling thread (potentially the main UI thread) responsive.
+1.  **Learn and implement Entity Framework Core.**
+    - **Learn**: to understand the basics of EF core, I've created a very simple webapp in the LearningEF folder, together with a README on all the learnings.
+    - **Implement**: tb done.